Appearance

 Related pages

-- Channel Settings — assign a config profile and set channel SL/TP defaults
+- Channel Settings — assign a config profile, set channel SL/TP defaults, and paint blocked hours

 - Creating Profiles — build a config profile of overrides